opensafely/documentation/docs/opensafely-cli.md

 ### Updating Docker Images

-To run your code on your machine, the opensafely tool uses the same docker images that run in the secure server environments.
-These are updated periodically, for example with new libraries installed.
+To run your code on your machine, the `opensafely` tool uses the same docker images that run in the secure server environments.
+These are updated periodically, for example when new libraries are installed.
 If you have error messages about missing libraries, your docker images may need upgrading.
 To pull the most recent release to your machine, run: